We have a great community supported by many groups

 Court Hire for non-members

 $20 per court per hour - online payment only.
-Please transfer payment to:
+Please transfer payment to: Shoreham Tennis Club, BSB: 633-000.
+Account no: 170 079 305, Reference: Name/date of hire

-Weekend & public holiday hire available also & for access to the courts please contact GINA 0419 551 243 We hope to see you on the courts soon!
+Weekend and public holiday hire is also available.
+For access to the courts please contact Gina on 0419 551 243.

-facebook : Shoreham Tennis Club
+Follow us on Facebook : Shoreham Tennis Club

 CFA - SHOREHAM FIRE BRIGADE- Established in 1949.

-• Our volunteer fire brigade has two parts, the Brigade and the Auxiliary.
+Our volunteer fire brigade has two parts, the brigade and the auxiliary.

-• The Auxiliary, lead by Melody, supports the brigade in social activities.
 We welcome any locals who wish to join us.
 We welcome any donations to help us purchase equipment.

-• We are part of the Country Fire Authority’s South-East Region and within that we are part of the “Westernport” Group of brigades.
+We are part of the Country Fire Authority’s South-East Region and within that we are part of the Westernport group of brigades.
 All brigades co-operate to control fires across the State.

-• Please note that Shoreham has been declared an area of high bushfire risk.
+Please note that Shoreham has been declared an area of high bushfire risk.
 We rely on residents keeping their properties well maintained.

-• We have a noticeboard at the Post Office where recent information is pinned and some brochures are left for residents to take.
+We have a noticeboard at the Post Office where recent information is pinned and some brochures are left for residents to take.
 You can find more guidance on the CFA’s website, https://www.cfa.vic.gov.au/plan-prepare.

-email at shorehamfirebrigade@bigpond.com
+Email at shorehamfirebrigade@bigpond.com

-website : https://shorehamcfa.com.au/
+Website : https://shorehamcfa.com.au/

 Facebook : Shoreham CFA/Shoreham Vic/Facebook